12 Interviewing Tips for Managers

 Follow up quickly

 Delays in your hiring process can lead candidates to withdraw from your recruitment process.
-Let candidates know when they can expect to hear back from you and stick to this timeline as closely as possible.
+Let candidates know when they can expect to hear back from you and stick to this timeline as closely as possible so you don’t lose your top-choice candidates.

 Extend a warm welcome to your new hires